nenaM/platynereis.github.io/events/Pd_satellite2024.md

   Conrad Helm (Georg-August-University Göttingen)<br>
 <br>
 <br>
-# Registration and abstract submission #
+# Registration #
-Registration for the main EURO-EVO-DEVO meeting is mandatory to participate in the Platynereis Satellite meeting.
+Abstract submissions are closed, but you can still register Registration for the main EURO-EVO-DEVO meeting is mandatory to participate in the Platynereis Satellite meeting.
 Register for the main meeting and to the Satellite meeting <a style="font-weight:bold" href='https://www.helsinki.fi/en/conferences/euroevodevo-2024' target="_blank">HERE</a>.<br>
 <br>
 If you wish to give a talk at the Platynereis Satellite meeting, please click <a style="font-weight:bold" href='https://forms.gle/swKwsBNb8P7VsnTTA' target="_blank">HERE</a> to submit an abstract.<br>